ryanoisin/ryanoisin_personal/_posts/2017-11-24-book-chapter-announce.md

 ---
 layout: post
-title: Continuous Time Modeling
+title: Continous Time Modeling - What, Why and How?
 ---

-Now with my text
+I am delighted to share a preprint of a book chapter I have written with Rebecca Kuiper and Ellen Hamaker.

 ![_config.yml]({{ site.baseurl }}/images/config.png)